Abdulla-Balla/Robotic-Arm/README.md

 # Robotic Arm Project
 The robotic arm replicates human hand movements demonstrating biomimicry.
-An Arduino microcontroller serves as the control hub, while servomotors enable precise angular motion.
+An Arduino microcontroller serves as the control hub, while servomotors enable precise angular motion controlled by potentiometers.
 Designed for both industrial applications and educational use, it demonstrates key concepts in robotics and automation.

 ## Files
 - `robotic_arm.ino`: Arduino sketch controlling the servos based on analog input.